+352 2456-1

 Must-do

-• Visiting Lisbon is definitely a must if you are staying on the Costa de Lisboa.
-The best way to explore the city is to board Tram 28 and lean back to enjoy an authentic experience.
+• Visiting Lisbon is a must for any stay on the Lisbon coast.
+The best and most authentic way to explore the city is by hopping on to tram line 28.

-• The coastal region around Lisbon was named the best European golf destination on several occasions.
-All of them have fantastic settings and most have been designed by renowned architects.
+• The coastal region around Lisbon has already been voted Europe's best golf destination several times.
+All the courses enjoy a fantastic setting and most have been designed by renowned architects.

 Must-see

-• Sintra is a picturesque village nestled in pine-covered hills, with a variety of fascinating historical buildings to explore.
-Located 30 km from Lisbon, the World Heritage Site is perfect for a day trip.
+• Sintra is a picturesque village surrounded by pine-covered hills, with a variety of fascinating historical buildings to explore.
+Located 30 kilometres from Lisbon, this World Heritage Site is perfect for a day trip.

-• You must visit the Museo do Mar if you are interested in the marine world.
-Created by King Dom Luis I, it traces back the history of Portuguese navigators and their most famous expeditions.
-The Museo also highlights beautiful pieces such as ship models, maps, and navigation devices.
+• The Museu do Mar in Cascais is an unmissable spot for those interested in the marine world.
+Founded by King Dom Luis I, it traces the famous expeditions of Portuguese navigators and showcases beautiful artefacts such as model ships, maps, and navigational instruments.

 • The impressive cliffs of Cabo da Roca form the westernmost point of the European continent.
-Established 150 m above sea level, you will enjoy a sublime panorama of Serra de Sintra and the coastline.
+From a height of 150 metres above sea level, you can enjoy a sublime panorama of Serra de Sintra and the coastline.

 Important information